 Federal Health Care Reform.
 On March 23, 2010 the President signed into law a comprehensive national health reform measure, the Patient Protection and Affordable Care Act (P.L.
 111-148).
 The United States Supreme Court rejected challenges to this law on June 21, 2012.
 Many of the provisions that were passed in the Affordable Care Act are similar to the Massachusetts health care reform model, including the introduction of a health insurance exchange, insurance market reforms, individual mandate requirements to ensure that individuals are accessing health insurance, and rules designed to encourage employers to contribute to health insurance for their employees.
 Unlike many other states, the Commonwealth will not need to devote new state funding to cover populations under the federal Medicaid expansions, as the Commonwealth is already providing coverage exceeding the new federal coverage levels.
 Instead, the Affordable Care Act will provide the Commonwealth with significant additional federal funding for the Commonwealth's health insurance programs for low-income individuals starting in 2014.
-The Commonwealth continues to analyze this legislation aggressively to identify funding opportunities and compliance requirements for the Commonwealth and to plan for regulatory and statutory adjustments needed as key provisions of national health care reform are gradually phased in (with many taking effect in 2014).
+The Commonwealth and to plan for regulatory and statutory adjustments needed as key provisions of national health care reform are gradually phased in (with many taking effect in 2014).